 His political address is part of a lifelong undertaking of dissent — through protest, prose, action and art.
 In a lateral practice, Durham’s engagement with upholding eloheh is central to understanding the activist, writer, poet and artist’s visual and literary resistance over the past half century.
 These tensions — and their visual consequences — comprise “At the Center of the World,” a traveling survey of Durham’s work from the 1970s to the present, his first major presentation in America in over two decades, opening at the Hammer Museum in Los Angeles in January 2017.

-Durham was born in 1940 in Washington, Arkansas, on a Cherokee reservation that his family has inhabited for over a century, following the Indian Removal Act of 1830 — a barbaric whittling away of ancestral lands occupied by southern Indian tribes, in an ostensible trade for lands west of the Mississippi River.
+Durham was born in 1940 in Washington, Arkansas.
+His family inhabited a Cherokee reservation for over a century, following the Indian Removal Act of 1830 — a barbaric whittling away of ancestral lands occupied by southern Indian tribes, in an ostensible trade for lands west of the Mississippi River.
 Durham’s engagement in American Indian and civil rights struggles disputes any hesitation that the subjects of his artworks are limited to historical references or exclude contemporary struggles: in the early 1960s, he staged the theater performance My Land with Muhammad Ali and Vivian Ayers-Allen, African American playwright, poet and founder of the Brainerd Institute Project, a restoration of the Brainerd Institute, established in 1866 to educate southern black students.

 Poles began to form skeletons for figures, disassembled totems whose spirits became ghosts with persistent expressions.
 In Pocahontas and the Little Carpenter (1988), the couple faces each other expectantly in a tableau deriding the museological display in which Indian art has historically been perceived.
 Pocahontas, whose visage rests on the regal shoulders and carriage of a dining chair, looks to her partner, whose outstretched arms hold an elongated, decorated rattlesnake in one stick-arm and a photocopy of historical documents dangling from a clipboard in the other.
 Seducing us using our recognition of familiar elements in their composition, Durham’s skinless bodies instill a certain trusting faith; when the almost-anthropomorphized charm of Untitled (1992) presents to us the artist’s tooth in its single, waxy hand, hiding a giveaway note — “iT’S GOT MR. DURHAM’S TEETH!” — behind its back, one hesitates to doubt its sincerity.